INTERMEDIATE MICROECONOMICS 2 - 2019/0

 This module on Intermediate Microeconomics focuses primarily on market failures.
 This module considers a number of cases which break the perfect market conditions.
 These cases include uncertainty, consumption and production externalities and asymmetric information.
 This module examines how agents behave in these settings and how methods of consumer choice are applied to these cases.

-BLOW LE Dr (Economics)
+BLOW Laura (Economics)

 Number of Credits: 15